 Equipment: Machine or dumbbell

-The dumbbell hamstring curl, or also known as lying hamstring curls is an isolation exercise that targets the hamstring muscles in a safe, effective way from a lying position.
+The lying leg curl, also known as the lying hamstring curl, is an isolation exercise that targets the hamstring muscles in a safe, effective way from a sitting position.
 The exercise involves flexing the lower leg against resistance towards the buttocks.

-While key compound movements for the hamstrings include deadlifts, lunges and bridges; the hamstring curl is the main isolation movement when looking to solely target the hamstring muscle alone, there’s also many more dumbbell hamstring curl benefits below.
+While key compound movements for the hamstrings include deadlifts, lunges and bridges; the hamstring curl is the main isolation movement when looking to solely target the hamstring muscle alone, there’s also many more lying leg curl benefits below.

-For this certain exercise we will be performing it on a bench.
+For this certain exercise we will be performing it on a lying leg curl machine.

 secondary: No secondary muscles worked